padelis/aws-notes/docs/VPC_Overview.md

 - Default is user friendly, allowing you to immediatly deploy instances
 - All subnets in default VPC have a route out to the internet
 - Each EC2 has both a public and a private IP.
+- New subnets within a custom VPC can communicate with each other, across AZ's

 ## VPC Peering